Kids Classes & More

 This class is for students in middle school.
 Younger students must have prior cooking experience in one of the following: Gourmet Club, or our summer cooking camp at Chef's discretion.

-Our Saturday afternoon parties are designed to be all-inclusive, hands-on cooking experiences for budding chefs ages 5-16.
-Parties are 1.5 hours long and held on Saturdays from 12:30 to 2pm.
+Our Saturday afternoon parties are designed to be all-inclusive, hands-on cooking experiences for budding chefs ages 5–16.
+Parties are an hour and a half long and held on Saturdays from 12:30 to 2pm.
 Simply choose a theme and let us take it from there.
 We provide the ingredients, beverages, and fun activities—and clean up the mess!

 Plan a Party